rubocode/frontier.nvim/doc/design/STRATEGY.md

-However, supporting more than one theme reequired dynamic binding of some sort and one of the methods seemed to be to call a function with the theme as a parameter and get back color-infused highlight group definition.
+However, supporting more than one theme reequired dynamic binding of some sort and one of the methods seemed to be to call a function with the theme as a parameter and get back color-infused highlight group definitions.

 The trouble was that I inherently hated placing all parts of my abstraction in one file.
 I wanted to deal with the problem in a more intuitive modular